lana Buckley

 Quartz and Jade Facial Rollers: How to Use Them

-Crafted from natural stones with scientifically recognised bioenergetic properties, these rollers have a positive effect on skin health.
-The colour of the stone itself is not critical — it can be green, pink or even brown.
-The pink roller is made from quartz, which always stays cool to the touch, unlike the green jade roller, which naturally warms upon contact with the skin due to its inherent properties.
+Crafted from natural stones with scientifically recognised bioenergetic properties, facial rollers can have a positive effect on your skin.
+The specific colour of the stone is not what matters – it may be green, pink, or brown.
+The pink roller is typically made from quartz, which naturally stays cool to the touch.
+In contrast, the green jade roller tends to warm slightly on contact due to its natural properties.

-They are highly effective at relieving facial muscle tension, promoting lymphatic drainage, and reducing puffiness.
-The naturally cool sensation of the stone enhances freshness and revitalisation.
-However, it’s important not to over-chill your roller in the fridge, as excessive cold may exacerbate capillary issues.
+They are excellent for easing facial muscle tension, encouraging lymphatic drainage, and reducing puffiness.
+The naturally cool sensation of the stone refreshes your skin and helps you feel more awake.
+That said, it’s best not to store the roller in the fridge, as overly cold temperatures may worsen capillary sensitivity.

 How to Use

-(Optional) Apply a cosmetic oil or other massage product to the skin.
-Gently glide the roller along the massage lines from the centre of the face towards the outer edges, repeating each movement 3-4 times with light pressure.
-Use a smaller stone roller for the delicate eye area.
+(Optional) Apply a cosmetic oil or other suitable massage product to your skin.
+Gently glide the roller along the massage lines, starting from the centre of your face and moving outwards.
+Repeat each stroke 3–4 times with light pressure.
+For the eye area, opt for a smaller stone roller.

-To enhance lymphatic drainage and reduce puffiness, glide the roller from the bridge of the nose towards the tragus (the small cartilage area near the ear).
+To encourage lymphatic drainage and help reduce puffiness, gently move the roller from the bridge of your nose towards the tragus (the small cartilage just in front of your ear).

-To smooth fine lines, move from the outer corner of the eye along the orbital bone towards the inner corner.
-When performing the massage, it is important not to press too hard on the skin, bearing in mind that lymphatic vessels lie close to the surface.
+To target fine lines, move from the outer corner of the eye along the orbital bone towards the inner corner.
+When carrying out the massage, take care not to apply excessive pressure, as the lymphatic vessels lie just beneath the skin’s surface.

 Gua Sha Facial Tool: How to Use

-In Chinese, the term "gua sha" translates to "scrape away all the bad."
-It is an ancient Eastern technique that targets specific reflex zones located on the face and body.
-According to research, daily massage with gua sha plates or scrapers stimulates collagen production, improves microcirculation, and helps smooth fine lines.
+The term "gua sha" originates from Chinese and translates roughly as "scraping away the bad."
+This ancient Eastern practice targets specific reflex points on the face and body.
+Research suggests that daily use of gua sha tools can stimulate collagen production, enhance microcirculation, and help refine the appearance of fine lines.

 How to Use

 Begin by applying a facial oil or your preferred massage product to the skin.
 When starting out, it’s best to use the gua sha tool on one side of the face at a time to avoid overstretching the skin.
-Once you feel comfortable with the technique, you can use two tools simultaneously on both sides of the face for a more symmetrical approach.
+Once you feel at ease with the technique, you can begin using two tools simultaneously for a more balanced, symmetrical approach.

-Follow the natural massage lines, repeating each movement 6-9 times.
-Avoid applying excessive pressure, steer clear of lymph nodes and the thyroid area, and use a particularly light touch around the eyes.
+Follow the natural massage lines, repeating each movement 6 to 9 times.
+Avoid applying too much pressure, steer clear of lymph nodes and the thyroid area, and be especially gentle around the eye area.

-Pay special attention to key bioenergetic points located across the forehead, at the inner and outer corners of the brows, under the eyes, at the sides of the nose, in the centre of the cheeks, the corners of the mouth, and below the lower lip.
-These points are connected by energy lines, known as meridians in many Eastern practices.
+Pay particular attention to key bioenergetic points located across the forehead, at the inner and outer corners of the brows, under the eyes, at the sides of the nose, in the centre of the cheeks, the corners of the mouth, and beneath the lower lip.
+These points are linked by energy pathways, often referred to as meridians in many Eastern traditions.

-Your massage should incorporate these lines, aligning them with the natural flow of the lymphatic system.
-Use the corner of the gua sha tool to apply gentle circular pressure on specific points, then continue following the massage lines.
+Your massage should follow these lines, working with the natural direction of the lymphatic system.
+Use the edge or corner of the gua sha tool to apply gentle, circular pressure to the relevant points, then continue gliding along the massage lines.

-Most importantly, listen to your own body.
-The number of repetitions and the rhythm of movements can and should be adjusted to suit your individual needs.
-Ideally, this type of massage should be performed daily to maintain optimal results.
+Above all, listen to your own body.
+The number of repetitions and the rhythm of the movements can and should be adjusted to suit your personal needs.
+Ideally, this type of massage should become a regular part of your skincare routine to maintain consistent, visible results.

 ReFa Massager

-The ReFa massager is one of the most popular and high-end facial massage tools available today.
-However, its high price tag does not automatically make it the ideal choice for everyone.
+The ReFa massager is one of the most popular and premium facial massage tools available today.
+However, its high price does not necessarily make it the right choice for everyone.

-When used appropriately, the ReFa can help define the facial contours, enhance muscle tone in the neck area, and sculpt the cheekbones.
-For the rest of the face, the tool offers a gentle lymphatic drainage effect, supporting circulation and reducing puffiness.
+When applied appropriately, the ReFa can help define the contours of the face, improve muscle tone in the neck area, and enhance the cheekbones.
+For the rest of the face, the device promotes lymphatic drainage, encouraging better circulation and helping to reduce puffiness.

 How to Use

-Before performing a facial massage with a roller massager, it is not necessary to apply cream or oil, as this would prevent the proper grip on the skin.
+Before beginning a facial massage with a roller massager, it is not necessary to apply cream or oil, as this may interfere with the tool's ability to grip the skin effectively.
 Always move the roller in a single upward direction, following the natural massage lines.
-Try to support the skin with your free hand on the opposite side to the direction you are moving.
+Use your free hand to support the skin on the opposite side of the direction in which you are moving.

-When massaging the neck, hold the muscle near the collarbone and move the massager along the sternocleidomastoid muscle towards the mastoid process (just behind the ear).
-When working along the lower jawline, support the skin under the chin.
-Starting approximately two fingers' width from the corner of the mouth, guide the roller along the jawline towards the earlobe.
+When massaging the neck, place your hand on the muscle near the collarbone and glide the roller along the sternocleidomastoid muscle towards the mastoid process (just behind the ear).
+When working along the lower jawline, support the skin beneath the chin.
+Starting around two fingers width from the corner of the mouth, guide the roller along the jawline towards the earlobe.

-Be cautious when working around the lower jaw area, especially if you have inflamed lymph nodes - using a roller massager in this case is not recommended.
-In the cheekbone area, hold the skin near the corner of the mouth and move the roller upwards along the cheekbone towards the temple.
-The curve of the roller should pass between the contours of the cheekbone for optimal effect.
+Take extra care when working around the lower jaw area, particularly if you have inflamed lymph nodes, as using a roller in this case is not advisable.
+In the cheekbone area, support the skin near the corner of the mouth and roll upwards along the cheekbone towards the temple.
+The roller should follow the natural contour between the cheekbone ridges for best results.

 Caring for Stone Facial Massage Tools

 Facial massage using gua sha tools and stone rollers typically involves the use of creams or oils.
-Following each session, cosmetic residue and impurities from the skin remain on the tools.
-For this reason, it is essential to thoroughly rinse the roller under running water or wipe it with a soft microfibre cloth after every use.
+After each session, cosmetic residue and impurities may remain on the tools.
+For this reason, it is important to rinse the roller thoroughly under running water or wipe it with a soft microfibre cloth after every use.

-Once a week, a deeper clean is recommended.
-To do this, submerge a soft cloth into a bowl of warm soapy water and gently wipe your massager.
+A deeper clean is recommended once a week.
+To do this, soak a soft cloth in a bowl of warm soapy water and gently wipe your massager.
 Afterwards, pat it dry with a clean towel.
-Avoid using harsh chemical cleaners or alcohol, as these could damage the stone.
-If the roller squeaks after being washed with soap, apply a few drops of oil to the base on both sides to lubricate it.
-Before each use, wipe down the roller to ensure no dust particles are transferred onto the skin.
+Avoid using harsh chemical cleaners or alcohol, as these may damage the stone.
+If the roller squeaks after being washed with soap, apply a small amount of oil to the base on both sides to lubricate it.
+Before each use, wipe down the roller to ensure that no dust particles are transferred onto the skin.

-Having personally tried all three types of massagers, my personal favourite is the jade gua sha tool.
+Having tried all three types of massagers, my personal favourite is the jade gua sha tool.

 Remember, only when used correctly can mechanical massage tools deliver the desired results.
-Stay beautiful at any age!
+Stay radiant at any age!

 Source: MYHANDBOOK